 3. Snow White and the Huntsman (2012)

 Hemsworth’s stoic performance as the conflicted would-be killer helped draw young film fans to the theater when the film was released, making it a moderate box office success.
-He’s currently filming The Huntsman, a prequel with his character as the focus.
-It’s due to be released in 2016.
+He then starred in The Huntsman: Winter’s War, a prequel with his character as the focus, in 2016.

 4. The Cabin in the Woods (2012)